koutianqi/koutianqi.github.io/index.markdown

   <h2 class="mobile-only"><strong>ABOUT ME</strong></h2>

 **I study the construction and mitigation of AI hype within the communicative dimension of the machine learning ecosystem.** Using philosophical and qualitative methods, I (1) analyze how hype emerges as claims about contributions and capabilities circulate through interconnected communities and (2) develop norms of responsible communication to counter it.
 Currently, I situate this inquiry in the context of carceral AI.
-Details of my research can be found [here](https://koutianqi.info/pages/research/).

   </div>